Post Covid-19 Business Recovery

 Overall, the message from Ottawa is that as the economy returns to normal the government programs will be reduced and targeted to the sectors that continue to the most severely impacted.

-Book Your Consultation Today!
+Book Your Consultation With Our Bowmanville Office

 Krishnan & Sullivan LLP is an accounting firm with a robust team of accounting professionals who take a personalized approach to each project.
 We take the time to get to know each of our client’s unique needs.
 To learn more about financial statement preparation, contact Krishnan & Sullivan LLP